How a British breakfast icon got its audio identity

 “When analyzing the key attributes of the Weetabix brand as to how they wanted their audiences to engage with and enjoy the products, we endeavored to find ways to interpret these attributes in musical ways not just to evoke the desired emotional response but also to make sure that the true personality of the brand came through.”

 Weetabix is an iconic British breakfast food, so we knew their audio identity had to reflect that.
 Finding the right sound was a result of trial and error.
 We tried to go two ways.
-The first direction we went was more nostalgic and acoustic sounding, using a lot of natural sounding orchestral instruments, as well as human elements, such as whistles and cereal boxes.
+The first direction we went was more nostalgic and acoustic sounding, using a lot of natural-sounding orchestral instruments, as well as human elements, such as whistles and cereal boxes.
 This approach was based upon the Jester archetype, which is characterized as light-hearted and comedic.
 However, together with Weetabix, we quickly discovered that it didn’t sound modern enough.
 Weetabix wanted their sound to reflect their forward-facing paradigm.

-Therefore, we decided to go another direction, based upon the Magician archetype, which is characterized as being charismatic and innovative, with the instrumentation having an emphasis on feeling bold and energized.
+Therefore, we decided to go in another direction, based upon the Magician archetype, which is characterized as being charismatic and innovative, with the instrumentation having an emphasis on feeling bold and energized.
 This approach resulted in a much more contemporary sound, which felt right for the brand and their goals.
 Dave had this to say about the various approaches taken;

 “Sometimes, so many attributes can be identified that this can start to reveal contradictions.
-These can be easily avoided through reassessment and simplification, so the challenge lies in keeping focus on the most important qualities while maintaining a holistic view of the main goal.”
+These can be easily avoided through reassessment and simplification, so the challenge lies in keeping the focus on the most important qualities while maintaining a holistic view of the main goal.”

 Thinking Outside the Cereal Box

-The Weetabix audio logo is modern, upbeat and fresh.
+The Weetabix audio logo is modern, upbeat, and fresh.
 It reflects the brand’s playful personality while still sounding professional.
 The melody is easy to sing and remember.
 Plus, the spoon-like sound effect creates an instant association with the brand and its products.
 Utilizing sounds recorded from the physical Weetabix products had been a point of emphasis for us from the start.
 Here are some of Dave’s reflections;

 “Our brief called for a degree of experimentation with organic as well as electronic instrumentation in order to find sounds that evoked the excitement and anticipation of a brand new day fuelled by Weetabix.
-This would involve a little bit of thinking outside the (cereal) box, quite literally, by exploring the sound design possibilities of the physical product and any associated utensils or sounds that were commonly associated with a breakfast eating environment.
+This would involve a little bit of thinking outside the (cereal) box, quite literally, by exploring the sound design possibilities of the physical product and any associated utensils or sounds that were commonly associated with a breakfast-eating environment.
 Great fun!”